220207-java-enterprise/Aiza_Foundations_Project/README.md

 tomcat7-maven-plugin - 2.2<br />

 # Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development<br />

-An authenticated financial manager can approve or deny requests An Authenticated emplyee can access their reimbursement history An Admin can deactivate user accounts
+An authenticated financial manager can approve or deny requests<br />
+An Authenticated emplyee can access their reimbursement history<br />
+An Admin can deactivate user accounts<br />
-An Admin can reset a registered user's password
+An Admin can reset a registered user's password<br />
-System will register itself with a 3rd party PRISM application
+System will register itself with a 3rd party PRISM application<br />

 # To-do list:

-Add features to code
+Add features to code<br />
-80% line coverage in all service and utility classes Conforming system to RESTful architecture constraints Log the sytem of info, error, and fatal events that occur
+80% line coverage in all service and utility classes<br />
+Conforming system to RESTful architecture constraints<br />
+Log the sytem of info, error, and fatal events that occur<br />

 # Getting Started
 (include git clone command) (include all environment setup steps)